 - group_id is an ASCII string reference to a logical grouping of nodes such as a manufacturing cell or a pipeline segment.

 Sparkplug B defines how a payload is encoded and the data that is required.
-It provides support for:
+It provides support for these elements.

 - Complex data types using templates